brandonchartier/coppice/README.md

 ### Quick start

-Coppice App (coming soon) gets you running in seconds.
+[Coppice App](https://github.com/brandonchartier/coppice-app) gets you running in seconds.
 It comes preloaded with the encouraged defaults - Webpack, Babel, and JSX. `npm run dev` sets up a dev server with hot module replacement and `npm run build` produces a production-ready program.

 ---